ethereum-optimism/optimism/.gitbook/FAQ.md

 ## Where can I find RPC endpoints and connection details?

-Connection details for our Mainnet and Sepolia network are [here](developer/multichain/network-eth.md).
+Connection details for our Mainnet and Sepolia network are [here for ETH](developer/multichain/network-eth.md) and [here for BSC](developer/multichain/network-bnb.md).

 ## Are multicall contracts supported on Boba?